VAT & 'Take it Away' Instrument Purchase Schemes

 Headteachers, or their authorised representatives, will be responsible for ensuring that the application form is completed at Parts 1 and 2 by the appropriate person and that information regarding the tuition is accurate.
 Completed forms should be forwarded to the VAT Liaison Officer at County Hall for authorisation prior to any further action being undertaken.
 (Note: this is the case even for City Council pupils – see further note below).

 NB: If the application is for an instrument that a pupil plays in an LSMS band or orchestra, the completed form should be sent to LSMS in the first instance.
-(Leicester-Shire Schools Music Service, Leicestershire County Council, Room G40, County Hall, Glenfield, Leicester, LE3 8RA.)
+Please scan a copy and send to email@example.com.
+(Posted copies can be sent to Leicester-Shire Schools Music Service, Leicestershire County Council, Room G10, County Hall, Glenfield, Leicester, LE3 8RA - please notify us by email to firstname.lastname@example.org that you have posted a form).

 When the form is authorised it will be sent to Leicester–Shire Schools Music Service and they will issue an official order to the retailer.
 The retailer will invoice Leicester–Shire Schools Music Service who will pay the invoice through the Local Authority Budget.
 Parents/carers will send a cheque payable to Leicestershire County Council before the instrument is received to Leicester–Shire Schools Music Service for the amount charged by the retailer (exclusive of VAT) plus £13.50 (Administration Charge).